Understanding Workload Identities in Identity Management

 So, why should you even care about workload Identity and Access Management (wiam)?
 Well, picture this: you wouldn't leave your house unlocked, right?
 Same goes for your apps.

 - Efficiency matters, too: Services get just the access they need, nothing more.
+This streamlined access means less overhead for manual provisioning and fewer delays in getting services up and running.
 No lag, no fuss.

 - it's all about Zero Trust, you know?
 Trust nothing, verify everything.
 WIAM fits right into that model.